Code-Institute-Submissions/My-Pizza/README.md

 Finding and sizing/colouring all of the images were tedious to say the least, but I'm happy with the end result!

+I also had to troubleshoot some `h4` text on smaller screens, it wouldn't align correctly, so I just lowered the font size by a small amount.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.